Archives New Zealand: Te Rua

-A new $290 million national archives facility is set to be completed in Wellington by 2026.
-The new facility, which began construction in 2022, will have a greater capacity to house the country's rapidly growing archival collections and to maintain and protect collections during incidents such as power outages and earthquakes.
-Its design has been created with te ao Māori worldview in mind, with design agency Tīhei and Māori sculptural artist Rangi Kipa working alongside architects Warren & Mahoney to “connect the building to the land it sits on and acknowledge the tūpuna who lived there before”.
+A new $290 million national archives facility named Te Rua was completed in Wellington in July 2025.
+The new facility, which began construction in 2022, has a greater capacity to house the country's rapidly growing archival collections and to maintain and protect collections during incidents such as power outages and earthquakes.
+Its design has been created with te ao Māori worldview in mind, with design agency Tīhei and Māori sculptural artist Rangi Kipa working alongside architects Warren & Mahoney to "connect the building to the land it sits on and acknowledge the tūpuna who lived there before".

-The Department of Internal Affairs is working alongside Fund Managers AMP Capital Ltd. to build the new Archives facility with construction partners, LT McGuiness.
+The Department of Internal Affairs worked alongside Fund Managers AMP Capital Ltd to build the new Archives facility with construction partners, LT McGuiness.